Shamrock, Texas: In popular culture

-Shamrock was mentioned in season 1 episode 1 of The X-Files, "Pilot", by FBI agent Fox Mulder as the location of one example, of many, of mysterious markings found on corpses of victims of unexplained deaths to new partner FBI agent Dr. Dana Scully.
+Shamrock was mentioned in season one, episode one of The X-Files, "Pilot", by FBI agent Fox Mulder as the location of one example of many of the mysterious markings found on corpses of victims of unexplained deaths to new partner FBI agent Dr. Dana Scully.

-Shamrock was mentioned in the first season of the 2000 sitcom Yes, Dear, episode 13, "Jimmy's Jimmy," when Jimmy's best friend, Billy, reported the rear axle fell off his Subaru Brat in Shamrock en route to California.
+Shamrock was mentioned in the first season of the 2000 sitcom Yes, Dear, episode 13, "Jimmy's Jimmy", when Jimmy's best friend, Billy, reported the rear axle fell off his Subaru Brat in Shamrock en route to California.

-Shamrock was featured in Ken Block’s film Gymkhana 10, With Ken driving a heavily modified Ford pickup, doing extreme stunts.
+Shamrock was featured in Ken Block’s film Gymkhana 10, with Ken driving a heavily modified Ford pickup, doing extreme stunts.